manusa/mnmenu/README.md

 - Nested list menu.
 The menu can have several nested hierarchy levels.
 - Menu calculates window bounds so that it's always in the client view area.
+- Menu can be orientated so that it displays left-to-right, right-to-left, bottom-to-top....
 - Animations for display transitions.
 Menu is shown an hidden with animations.

 ##Support